vectara/vectara-docs/www/docs/create_api_keys.md

 ### Disable and Enable an API Key

-API keys can have their access temporarily blocked or fully restored by disabling or enabling functionality.
+API keys can have their access temporarily blocked or fully restored by respectively disabling or enabling a key.

 To disable an API key from the API keys management screen:
 1. Find the table row for the API key you want to disable.
-2. **Open the actions menu** (...) for the key.
+2. Open the **actions menu** (...) for the key.
-3. **Select Disable** menu item from the actions menu.
+3. Select **Disable** menu item from the actions menu.

 It will take approximately 1 minute for query and/or index requests using this key to be blocked.